Daniel Goulding

 Daniel Goulding (born 6 July 1986 in Ovens, County Cork, Ireland) is an Irish sportsperson.
-He plays Gaelic football with his local club Éire Óg and has been a member of the Cork senior inter-county team since 2006.
+He began playing Gaelic football with his local club Éire Óg and was a member of the Cork senior inter-county team since 2006 until announcing his retirement in October 2016.

 Biography

 Born in Ovens, County Cork, Goulding was educated at the local national school before later attending Coláiste Choilm in nearby Ballincollig.
 Here he became a star on the school football team, winning Cork colleges and Munster honours in all grades.

 Goulding later studied structural engineering at the Cork Institute of Technology (CIT) and qualified with a first class honours degree in 2008.
-He subsequently received funding from the Environmental Protection Agency to research in the area of renewable energy and is currently completing his PhD on a part-time basis while working for Bord Gáis.
+He subsequently received funding from the Environmental Protection Agency to research in the area of renewable energy and has completing his PhD on a part-time basis while working for Bord Gáis.

 During his tenure at CIT Goulding played with the institute's football team that reached their first inter-varsitites final in 2009.
 A 1–16 to 1–10 defeat of Dublin Institute of Technology, with Goulding top scoring with nine points, gave him a Sigerson Cup winners' medal.